 Before and after Color correction using lowlights

-This week I had a lovely new client.
+This week I had a lovely new client and I wanted to share my before and after color correction using lowlights.
 She was so wonderful to talk to, our appointment seemed to literally fly by as we talked.
 She had naturally medium brown hair, that is extremely fragile, and prone to breakage, and had used Sun In while on vacation, and then used Sun In a second time to try to reduce the brassy orange tones that appeared in her hair after the first application.
 Her hair was dull, drab, lacking shine as well as far too light for her beautiful complexion.
 During the consult I learned that she wanted a natural result (my favorite), cared about the health of her hair very much, and did not want the color to be too dark.
 Most stylists would put an all over darker color on her entire head of hair and call it a day, it’s quick, its easy…..but it’s not pretty, and it certainly will not look natural.
 I decided instead to mix a gentle, rich brown lowlight, and spent the next few hours wrapping delicate foils into her hair to put back the missing brown.
 I strategically left out many of the faded blonde pieces so that they would look like dimensional highlights, but I did no lightening whatsoever.
 After the foils were fully processed, I gently cleansed her hair using Kerestase and did a glaze treatment for shine, and tone.
 Lastly an anti breakage treatment by Kerestase was applied.

 The end result looked so perfect on my client.
-Simply put, she looked and felt like herself once again.
+Simply put, she looked and felt like herself once again, a great before and after cold correction using lowlights.
 The best part?
 No damage.
 Her fragile hair was much softer and shinier than when she initially walked through the door.
 I scheduled her next appointment for six weeks, after that she will be able to stretch it to 8 weeks, and the following appointment will be for 3 months.

 Below is the picture of the before and after color correction using lowlights.